 It is estimated that one third of the human food supply depends on insect pollination, most of which is accomplished by bees.
 However, in late 2006, the decline of honeybee colonies became dramatic and significant in the United States, and beekeepers worldwide began coining this new phenomenon as "Colony Collapse Disorder", or CCD for short.
 There are a matrix of issues contributing to the global bee crisis including habitat loss, pesticide application, and disease, to name a few.
-In June 2014, a task force of experts was assembled by the White House to study the factors behind bee losses and to protect pollinator habitat on federal lands.
+In the United States, the EPA has been working aggressively to protect bees and other pollinators from pesticide exposure.

 Why are bees important?